ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * The KDC retains public keys of group members for a given amount of time after their leaving, before discarding them.
 As long as such public keys are retained, the KDC provides them to a requesting Client.

-Note that this resource handlers only verify that the node is authorized by the AS to access this resource.
+Note that this resource handler only verifies that the node is authorized by the AS to access this resource.
 Nodes that are not members of the group but are authorized to do signature verifications on the group messages may be allowed to access this resource, if the application needs it.

 #### GET Handler {#pubkey-get}